singh-man/books/crackingTheCoding/19_hints.md

 - \#374.
 6.8     Let X be the first drop of Egg 1.
 This means that Egg 2 would do X  -  1 drops if Egg 1 broke.
 We want to try to keep the sum of Egg 1 and Egg 2's drops as constant as possible.
 If Egg 1 breaks on the second drop, then we want Egg 2 to do X -   2 drops.
 If Egg 1 breaks on the third drop, then we want Egg 2 to do X - 3 drops.
 This keeps the sum of Egg 1 and Egg 2 fairly constant.
 What is X?
 - \#375.
 5.4     Get Next: We can shrink the number  by moving  all the 1s to the right of the flipped  bit as far right as possible (removing a 1 in the process).
 - \#376.
 10.10   Would it work well to use a binary search tree?
 - \#377.
-7.10    To place the bombs randomly on the board:Think about the algorithm to shuffle a deck of cards.
+7.10    To place the bombs randomly on the board: Think about the algorithm to shuffle a deck of cards.
 Can you apply a similar technique?
 - \#378.
 8.13    Alternatively, we can think about the repeated choices as: Does the first box go on the stack?
 Does the second box go on the stack?
-And so on. #379.
+And so on.
+- \#379.
 6.5 If you fill the 5-quart jug and then use it to fill the 3-quart jug, you'll have two quarts left in the 5-quart jug.
 You can either keep those two quarts where  they are, or you can dump the contents of the smaller jug and pour the two quarts in there.
 - \#380.
 8.11    Analyze your algorithm.
 Is there any repeated work?
-Can. you optimize this?
+Can you optimize this?
 - \#381.
 5.8     When you're drawing a long line, you'll have entire bytes that will become a sequence of 1s.
 Can you set this all at once?
 - \#382.
 8.10    You can implement this using depth-first search (or breadth-first  search).
 Each adjacent pixel of the "right" color is a connected  edge.
 - \#383.
 5.5     Picture n and n -1.
-To subtract 1 from n, you flipped the rightmost 1 to a O and all the 0s on its right to 1s.
+To subtract 1 from n, you flipped the rightmost 1 to a 0 and all the 0s on its right to 1s.
 If n & n -1 ==  0, then there are no 1s to the left of the first 1.
 What does that mean about n?
 - \#384.
 5.8     What about the start and end of the line?
 Do you need to set those pixels individually, or can you set them all at once?
 - \#385.
 9.1     Think about this as a real-world application.
 What are the different factors you would need to consider?
 - \#386.
 7.10    How do you count the number of bombs neighboring a cell?
 Will you iterate through all cells?